payloadcms/next-auth-cms/README.md

+> **NOTICE!** This repo has moved to the official Payload [examples directory](https://github.com/payloadcms/payload/tree/master/examples/auth/cms).
+Please refer to that repo for all the latest updates.

 # Payload + NextJS Auth Example

 This repo contains a Payload CMS application set up to demonstrate how you can use Payload's authentication within NextJS apps.
 This repo in specific contains the files that pertain to the Payload app.